yas46/Cat-clicker-premium/README.md

 # Cat-clicker-premium
+This is a MVC (Model-View-Controller) design pattern exercise written in vanilla JavaScript.
 Counts the clicks on each cat photo taken from a list of cats.
-The list of cats can be edited.
-This is a JavaScript MVC design pattern exercise.
+The cat's properties can be edited.